linode/apl-charts/otomi-quickstart-rabbitmq/README.md

 3. Scroll down and add a `queue` to `queues` or `policy` to `policies` if you want to create them as well

-## Parameters
+## Queue Parameters
-If a `queue` or `policy` is added to the values.yaml their mandatory parameters also need to be filled in.
+If a `queue` is added to the values.yaml their mandatory parameters also need to be filled in.

 ### Queue mandatory parameters
 | Name             | Description                                                                                                    | Value           |